vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 ### 14.1 `SequenceProgram`

 `SequenceProgram` is an immutable parsed source program, not a live player.
 It owns driver profile/configuration and tracks of `SourceCommand` records.
-Every semantic command has a format-local kind, typed operands, stored decode flow, its source address/range, and an annotation ID.
+Every semantic command has an opcode, named operands, stored decode flow, its source address/range, and an annotation ID.

 The stored flow lets walkers and validators inspect control flow without executing format code.
 Typed operands let execution and analysis use parsed meaning without reopening the source.
 A format profile belongs to this program value, so one registered executor family can handle every version of the driver.